-In cases where the parent who has the children for the minority of the time has them for more than 90 days of visitation each year, the court will commonly (but not always) follow the shared child support guidelines.
-Under these guidelines, the court reviews the ratio in which the parents share custodial time with the children, and support is calculated using that ratio along with the parties’ respective shares of monthly gross income.
+The shared custody guidelines are used in many (although not all) cases where one parent has the child for more than 90 days per year.
+Under these “shared support” guidelines, the court reviews the ratio in which the parents share custodial time with the children, and support is calculated using that ratio along with the parties’ respective shares of monthly gross income.

 The first step in calculating support under these guidelines is determining how many days each parent has the children in their care each year.
 In Virginia, this is done by determining the “day count” for the minority custodian for an average year, and the balance of the year is then attributed to the majority custodian.

 For these purposes, Virginia Code § 20-108.2 defines a day as

 a period of 24 hours; however, where the parent who has the fewer number of overnight periods during the year has an overnight period with a child, but has physical custody of the shared child for less than 24 hours during such overnight period, there is a presumption that each parent shall be allocated one-half of a day of custody for that period.

 In other words: 24 hours straight counts as one day, and a stay less than 24 hours still counts as half a day if it includes an overnight.

 The definition of a day can be confusing, so I provide the following examples: